KaustubhPatange/XClipper/docs/test-pages/common-question.md

 If you have this question perhaps you still have a doubt on how XClipper works!
 As said desktop XClipper application is a [single source of truth](https://github.com/KaustubhPatange/XClipper/wiki/FAQs#q-why-pc-application-is-a-single-source-of-truth) with which you can add multiple Android devices.
 This means PC application is a hub for all these devices & internally they act as a chain of information transfer.

 In short, you can!
 All you've to do is follow the how-to synchronization guide from [here](https://github.com/KaustubhPatange/XClipper/wiki/Data-Synchronization) & add another device to the database.
 You are good to go :)

+### Q. Why features are not unlimited for premium users?

+This is one of the common question everyone must have (it's not wrong to have).
+Basically if I'm paying for certain software I want unlimited number of x things.
+But let me tell you the reason, the thing is you don't actually need it!
+How? it is because you forgot that clipboard is always a temporary storage of data.
+When I was testing the application using internal testers it came out that no one were pasting clip from 100th index.
+At max, they were going over 50 (that too in extreme cases) because a human brain cannot remember all of it!
+Yes it's true we use Ctrl + C shortcut more than any other shortcut, it's obvious we don't remember all of the copied data.

+Also XClipper is smart enough to sort the data according to the most used clip (descending) hence as per my research this restrictions are made.
+If I get enough request to increase it as per your use-case I'll consider improving it.

+But why not keep it unlimited?
+Like I said we don't need that much!
+Also, keeping it unlimited will cause unnecessary delays for XClipper to process it which will cause the functionality to run slow.

 ## Purchase FAQs